 The key to a successful eating disorder intervention is planning, preparation, and professional experience.
 The first step is to organize a team of family members and friends with a common goal and technique.
 This creates a solid support system that raises the client up from their “rock bottom.”
 It also establishes healthy boundaries for families and loved ones to live by — as a unified front, everyone can be on the same page about how to best be helpful productively and constructively.
 These strategies allow for success that often has been impossible in the past.

 The next step is to work with a recovery professional to learn about the kind of treatment that might be available to you.
 Then, when the intervention occurs, you can talk about real recovery options that offer a concrete solution to the problem of an eating disorder.
 Offering an action step helps make an eating disorder feel less overwhelming, so the affected person can feel empowered to take control of their illness.

 Contact Hired Power

 Eating disorders lead to loneliness, isolation and withdrawal from family, friends and even work.
 As the disease progresses, waiting for treatment is destructive and even life-threatening.
 In addition, much like drug or alcohol addiction, eating disorders affect the entire family as well as the individual.
 It can be beneficial for family members to join together, giving them a place to discuss their own trials and worries as their loved one goes through such a difficult time.
 An intervention can help the affected individual get the care they need to save their life, and it can also ensure that recovery is sustainable by bringing a community together to help each other heal.
 If you know something struggling with disordered eating, there is no reason to hesitate to get help.
-Contact Hired Power at 800.910.9299 and speak with our recovery and intervention professionals 24/7 — we can help you find out if an intervention is right for them.
+Contact Hired Power in Huntington Beach at 800.910.9299 and speak with our recovery and intervention professionals 24/7 — we can help you find out if an intervention is right for them.